zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{1}{2}\left[9 + \frac{2}{\sqrt{23 \pi}} * \sum_c Z_{p,c} \right]
 $$

-We can see that the expected number of category victories is directly proportional to the sum of the unchosen player's Z-scores.
-This tells us that the higher a player's total Z-score is, the better they are for Rotisserie, at least under the assumptions we have made
+It is clear that the expected number of category victories is directly proportional to the sum of the unchosen player's Z-scores.
+This tells us that under the aforementioned assumptions, the higher a player's total Z-score is, the better they are for Rotisserie

 ## 3. Modifying assumptions for Head-to-Head

-For head-to-head, our simplified objective is to win as many categories as possible in an arbitrary matchup against an unknown opponent.
-This is quite similar to the setup for *Rotisserie*, with one key difference: we can't assume beforehand that players will perform at their long-term means.
-Instead of only randomly choosing players, we need to randomly choose a player and their performance for the week.
+Head-to-head also requires a simplified objective, which is winning as many categories as possible in an arbitrary matchup against an unknown opponent.
+This is quite similar to the setup for *Rotisserie*, with one key difference: it cannot be assumed beforehand that players will perform at their season-term means, since head-to-head is truly weekly and not aggregated actross an entire season.
+Weekly performances must be randomly sampled, in addition to players.

-Below, see how metrics for blocks change when we do so
+Below, see how metrics for blocks change when we do that kind of sampling

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/ab41db2a-99f2-45b1-8c05-d755c014b30f

 Although the mean remains the same, the standard deviation is larger because it incorporates an additional term for week-to-week variation.
 Note that the new standard deviation is $\sqrt{m_\sigma^2 + m_\tau^2}$ rather than $m_\sigma + m_\tau$ because of how standard deviation aggregates across multiple variables, as discussed in section 2B

-## 4. Reformulating Z-scores
+## 4. Formulating G-scores

-We can retrace our steps from section 2, except replacing $m_\sigma$ with $\sqrt{m_\sigma^2 + m_\tau^2}$.
+The logic from section 2 can be repeated, except replacing $m_\sigma$ with $\sqrt{m_\sigma^2 + m_\tau^2}$.
 For standard categories this yields scores of

 $$
 \frac{m_p – m_\mu}{\sqrt{m_\sigma^2 + m_\tau^2}}